andererka/AIworkshop-tuebingen/_posts/talks.md

 - **Dr. Thomas Grote**: "Ethics and Philosophy Lab" of the Cluster of Excellence "Machine Learning: New Perspectives for Science" at the University of Tübingen.
 (See Dr. Grote's homepage for further information: [https://sites.google.com/view/thomas-grote/startseite](https://sites.google.com/view/thomas-grote/startseite))

-  <u>Keynote talk</u>: "Regulating AI Systems -- Lessons from Clinical Medicine"
+  <u>Talk</u>: "Regulating AI Systems -- Lessons from Clinical Medicine"